SQream/sqream_docs/reference/sql/sql_functions/system_functions/stop_statement.rst

 To find a statement by ID, see :ref:`show_server_status` and :ref:`show_connections`.

-.. tip:: Some DBMSs call this killing a session or terminating a job
+.. tip:: Some DBMSs call this process killing a session, terminating a job, or kill query

 Permissions
 =============